Wicked: One Wonderful Night: Production

 On July 9, 2025, during their upfront, NBC announced a two-hour Wicked special titled Wicked: Event Special to air in November 2025.
 It was confirmed that Cynthia Erivo and Ariana Grande would be part of the show and that songs from both films would be performed during the show.

 On September 24, 2025, the show was filmed at Dolby Theatre in Los Angeles.
 During the special, Erivo and Grande wore outfits by Marni and Alexander McQueen.
 The "For Good" performance was recorded later and filmed at the Gershwin Theatre in New York City, where the musical Wicked has been staged since 2003, and was not shown to the audience during the filming.

 In October 2025, the title of the special was changed to Wicked: One Wonderful Night, and NBC set a release date for November 6, 2025, to celebrate the release of Wicked: For Good two weeks later.
 Marissa Bode, Jon M. Chu, Jeff Goldblum, Stephen Schwartz, Ethan Slater, Bowen Yang, and Michelle Yeoh were also confirmed to appear.

 One significant edit was done to Bode's introduction to "Defying Gravity", where she initially said the song was about standing up to a "power-hungry dictator", which was interpreted as a dig at the second Trump administration.

 Release

 Wicked: One Wonderful Night was broadcast on NBC on November 6, 2025.
 Outside of the United States, it also aired in fifteen countries.
+An encore presentation aired on December 31, 2025.

 Reception

+Viewership

+In its original airing, Wicked: One Wonderful Night drew 3.6 million viewers, becoming NBC's second-highest rated special of the year behind the Saturday Night Live 50th Anniversary Special.

+Critical response

 Hope Sloop of Decider wrote, "I walked away from this special feeling genuine sadness that this was not a Woodstock-style concert that would have given thousands more the opportunity to watch it live.
 To say that Wicked: One Wonderful Night, complete with its surprise appearances, reimagined versions of classic songs, and outstanding staging is something that everyone should watch is an understatement.
 For those who love the movie or the musical, this is for you.
-For those who don’t love the movie or musical, maybe go get checked by a doctor or something; you’re missing out."
+For those who don't love the movie or musical, maybe go get checked by a doctor or something; you're missing out."